sensebox/books-v2/en/komponenten/bees/wifi.md

-# Wifi-Bee {#head}
+# WiFi-Bee {#head}
-<div class="description">The Wifi-Bee is the connector between the senseBox and the internet.
-The data of the senseBox is transmitted via Wifi to the existing network.
-The Wifi-bee is based on the ATWINC1500 microchip by Atmel which has a very low energy consumption and a long range.</div>
+<div class="description">The WiFi-Bee is the connector between the senseBox and the internet.
+The data of the senseBox is transmitted via WiFi to the existing network.
+The WiFi-bee is based on the ATWINC1500 microchip by Atmel which has a very low energy consumption and a long range.</div>

 <div class="line">
     <br>